 There is so much to love about The Justice of Bunny King, which does make the directorial and screenwriting weaknesses stand out even more glaringly.
 None of these poorer choices are awful, but they do hold The Justice of Bunny King back from true greatness.
 The final act feels slightly out of place when seen alongside the preceding scenes of realism and it will more than likely make you question how much of this could actually happen.
 Thankfully, it never completely blows up into the fully outrageous, but it still missteps over that tricky line between realism and melodrama.
 The ending that follows is even more of a misstep, a cloying sign off that is unnecessary and there purely to symbolise, when valuing the well-built humanity of the film and allowing that to do the talking would have been the better decision.

 And yet, even in the face of these few flaws, The Justice of Bunny King remains an engaging, stirring drama.
 And even when the events unfolding on screen might make you screw your face up in disbelief, you’ll still be fully immersed, fully connected with these people you’re watching.
 Thavat clearly has a keen directorial eye for giving characters space to fully form on screen whilst simultaneously creating a naturalistic world around them.
 Dramas like The Justice of Bunny King should be treasured.
 It is evidence that when realism is done right, the reactions from those watching are that much more real too.

-The Justice of Bunny King will have its UK Premiere at the 2021 Edinburgh Film Festival on 20th August, 2021, and will be screened again on Sunday 22nd: click here for tickets.
+The Justice of Bunny King had its UK Premiere at the 2021 Edinburgh Film Festival on 20th August, 2021, and will be released in US theaters on September 23, 2022.